stineSvensson/friByte.workshop.website-docker-deploy/README.md

 # Fork this repository before you start!

 - By clicking the fork button on the top right corner of this page, you will then have your own copy of this repository to work on.
 This way you can make changes to the code and save them without affecting the original repository.
+  - When forking using GitHub Desktop select `For my own purposes` when asked what you are planning to use this fork for.

 =============================================